-Sessions (8:45 am - 1:45 pm) - The teaching method in this module is unique.
-Classes will be given by executives and then de-briefing sessions will be held to pull together and discuss the classroom experience.
+Sessions (8:45 am - 1:30 pm) - The teaching method in this module is unique.
+Classes will be given by executives and de-briefing sessions will be held before and afterwards to pull together and discuss the classroom experience.
 At the de-briefing sessions, there will be a preparatory discussion of the next executive visit.
-During the sessions, students must be active and full participants - it is critical for the success of the sessions that students are prepared to question the executives as to their professional experiences, insights and lessons learned.
-The Professor will facilitate this process via zoom.
+During the sessions, students must be active and full participants - it is critical for the success of the sessions that students are prepared to ask thoughtful questions of the executives as to their professional experiences, insights and lessons learned.
+The Professor will facilitate this process.
 Discussions before and after the guest sessions will also include course readings, to engage with the content as applied to the guest sessions and for students' future and current leadership practice.
+Each guest will be with us for 90 minutes.

-The session dates, visiting executives and other major class elements are:
+The session dates, visiting executives, and other class elements are: